cometodukey/potatOS/README.md

 * zstd

 Ensure you have all of these installed, otherwise the script will fail.

-GCC might fail to build if any of these libraries are in non-standard locations.
+GCC might also fail to build if any of these libraries are in non-standard locations.
 To solve this, append the library paths to the LD_LIBRARY_PATH environment variable when building and running GCC.

-`LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/path/to/lib scripts/mk-toolchain"`
+`LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/path/to/lib" scripts/mk-toolchain`

-# Building the kernel
+## Building the kernel

 Run `make kernel` to build the kernel and `make` or `make iso` to generate an ISO image.
 To run the ISO image in QEMU, run `scripts/run`.